iotaledger/wasplib/tools/schema/docs/usage.md

 Schema.json has been pre-populated with all sections that you could need, and some functions that allow you to maintain the ownership of the smart contract.
-Now that schema.json exists it is up to you to modify it to reflect the requirements of your smart contract.
+Now that schema.json exists it is up to you to modify it further to reflect the requirements of your smart contract.

 The first thing you may want to do before you do anything else is to modify the `description` field to something more sensible.
 And if you already know how to use the schema tool then now is the moment to fill out some sections with the definitions you know you will need.

-The next step is to go into the new subfolder and run the schema tool there to generate the initial code.
-If you just want to generate Rust code you can run the schema tool without any parameters like this:
+The next step is to go into the new `mysmartcontract` subfolder and run the schema tool there to generate the initial code.
+If you just want to generate Rust code you run the schema tool with the `-rust` option like this:

-`schema`

-or with an explicit parameter like this:

 `schema -rust`

-If you just want to generate Go code you need to specify that explicitly like this:
+If you just want to generate Go code you run the schema tool with the `-go` option like
+this:

 `schema -go`

-And if you want to generate both Rust and Go code you need to specify both options explicitly like this:
+And if you want to generate both Rust and Go code you need to specify both options like
+this:

 `schema -rust -go`

 The schema tool will generate a complete set of source files for the desired language(s).
-After generating the Rust code for the first time you should modify the Cargo.toml file to your likings, and potentially add the new project to a workspace.
+After generating the Rust code for the first time you should modify the Cargo.toml file to your likings, and potentially add the new project to a Rust workspace.
 Corgo.toml will not be regenerated once it already exists.
 The generated files together readily compile into a Wasm file by using the appropriate command:

 * For Rust: `wasm-pack build`.
 This will use the `src` subfolder that contains all Rust source files.
-The only file in this folder that you should edit manually is mysmartcontract.rs.
+The only file in this folder that you should edit manually is `mysmartcontract.rs`.
 All other files will be regenerated and overwritten whenever the schema tool is run again.
 * For Go: `tinygo build -target wasm wasmmain/main.go`.
 This will use the go source files in the current folder.
-The only file in this folder that you should edit manually is mysmartcontract.go.
+The only file in this folder that you should edit manually is `mysmartcontract.go`.
 All other files will be regenerated and overwritten whenever the schema tool is run again.

 For now, we will focus on the Rust code that is generated, but the Go code is essentially identical, barring some language idiosyncrasy differences.
 Just view .rs files next to .go files with the same name, and you will see what we mean.

-Anyway, to show an example of the generated Rust code, mysmartcontract.rs initially looks like this:
+Anyway, to show you an example of the initially generated Rust code, `mysmartcontract.rs` looks like this before you even start modifying it:

 ```rust
 // Copyright 2020 IOTA Stiftung